TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Testing/CoreTesting.rst

 combination of :file:`Build/Scripts/runTests.sh`, :file:`Build/testing-docker/local/.env` (created by
 runTests.sh) and :file:`Build/testing-docker/local/docker-compose.yml`.

-Whats impressive is that runTests.sh can do everything locally that Bamboo executes as `pre-merge
+Whats impressive is that :file:`runTests.sh` can do everything locally that Bamboo executes as `pre-merge
 <https://bamboo.typo3.com/browse/CORE-GTC>`_ tests at the same time.
 It's just that the combinations of tests
-and splitting to different jobs is slightly different, for instance Bamboo does multiple tests in the "integration" test at once that are single "check" suites in runTests.sh.
+and splitting to different jobs is slightly different, for instance Bamboo does multiple tests in the "integration" test at once that are single "check" suites in :file:`runTests.sh`.
 But if a patch is pushed to Bamboo and it complains about something being broken, it is possible to replay and fix the failing suite locally, then push an updated patch and hopefully enable the Bamboo test to pass.